Plan Your Visit

 What is on view?

 - Our Open Fridays program allows visitors to drop in to our Goddard Study Center and request to view works on paper from storage.
 The hours are Fridays, 10AM to 12PM and 1PM to 4PM.

 Why aren’t more galleries open?

 - We are currently in the middle of exciting renovations and a complete reinstallation of our fourth-floor collection galleries.
-Work on these galleries will continue into 2022.
+These galleries will begin reopening in the fall of 2022.

 Do I need a reservation?